Tootsie: Box office

-Tootsie opened in 943 theaters in the United States and Canada and grossed $5,540,470 during its opening weekend.
+Tootsie opened in 943 theaters in the U.S. and Canada and grossed $5,540,470 during its opening weekend.
 After 115 days, it surpassed Close Encounters of the Third Kind as Columbia's greatest domestic hit of all time.
-Its final international gross in the United States and Canada was $177,200,000, making it the second-highest-grossing movie of 1982 after E.T. the Extra-Terrestrial.
+Its final international gross in the U.S. and Canada was $177,200,000, making it the second-highest-grossing movie of 1982 after E.T. the Extra-Terrestrial.
 Box Office Mojo estimates that the film sold more than 56.9 million tickets in the U.S.

 The film grossed $63.8 million internationally and was the highest-grossing film in Germany, with a gross of $19 million.
-Worldwide, it grossed 241 million dollars.
+Worldwide, it grossed $241 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 88 out of 100, based on 21 critics, indicating "universal acclaim".

-Roger Ebert praised the film, awarding it four out of four stars and observing: "Tootsie is the kind of Movie with a capital M that they used to make in the 1940s, when they weren't afraid to mix up absurdity with seriousness, social comment with farce, and a little heartfelt tenderness right in there with the laughs.
+Roger Ebert praised the film, awarding it four out of four stars and writing: "Tootsie is the kind of Movie with a capital M that they used to make in the 1940s, when they weren't afraid to mix up absurdity with seriousness, social comment with farce, and a little heartfelt tenderness right in there with the laughs.
 This movie gets you coming and going...The movie also manages to make some lighthearted but well-aimed observations about sexism.
 It also pokes satirical fun at soap operas, New York show business agents and the Manhattan social pecking order."